 Facilitating the sharing and exchange of data between transport operators and MaaS providers is crucial for a functioning MaaS solution.
 From journey planning to booking and payment, the user expects a seamless experience.
 One way to achieve this is to unify data from multiple operators.
 To achieve this, it is essential to agree on a standardised communication protocol at the data level.
 The North American Bikeshaire Association (NABSA) has developed the General Bikeshare Feeds Specification, (GBFS) following the example of GTFS.
 This standardised data format was launched in 2015 and has become the data exchange standard for shared mobility information.
 In this sense, it allows transport operators to describe available vehicles and share details via data consuming applications.

 MobilityData has partnered with NABSA to ensure the continued development of this specification.
 This GBFS data provides travelers with real-time information to help them discover and use shared mobility services.
 Adopted by more than 600 bike and scooter sharing services worldwide, it is used primarily to plan trips and share the real-time status of shared vehicles.
 The goal of GBFS is simply to help cities support seamless and sustainable mobility options through GBFS.
 Henceforth, through this standardization, it will be easier for transport operators to connect their data in different MaaS applications.
+Finally, a new data format is being developed.
+The GOFS (General On-Demand Feed Specification) is being created for on-demand transport.

 An app that simplifies every journey